Strawberry Companion Plants – The Best and The Ones you Want to Avoid

 Strongly scented herbs such as thyme, oregano, sage, basil, borage, and chives make good companion plants in the vegetable garden.
 The flowers of these aromatic herbs attract beneficial insects like ladybugs, parasitic wasps, lacewings, and garden beetles.

-Marigolds’ beautiful flowers and abundant food sources ( like pollen and nectar) attract bees, butterflies, and other beneficial insects to the garden.
-Insects like parasitic wasps, hoverflies, and ladybugs will make quick work of insect pests making marigolds a good companion plant.
+Marigolds’ beautiful flowers and abundant food sources (like pollen and nectar) attract bees, butterflies, and other beneficial insects to the garden.
+Insects like parasitic wasps, hoverflies, and ladybugs will make quick work of insect pests making marigold companion plants a good choice for your strawberries.

 French and Mexican marigolds emit a strong scent that acts as insect control for common garden pests such as the irritating squash bug.
 In addition, marigolds attract slugs and spider mites, making them a good trap crop to keep insect pests away from your precious veggies.

-Turning the flowers into the ground at the end of the season helps kill pests like root-knot nematodes.
+Root-knot nematodes can be a particularly devastating pest for strawberry plants.
+Turning marigolds into the ground at the end of the season will actually kill pests like root-knot nematodes.
 You can also start marigolds early in the season and till under the soil after two months of growth.
-Root-knot nematodes can be a particularly devastating pest for strawberry plants.
-Be sure to use French or Mexican marigolds.
+Be sure to use French or Mexican marigolds, as other varieties don’t have this effect.

 Although strawberries are happy to team up with lots of other crops, there are some that they don’t get along with for various reasons.
 So when choosing companion planting for strawberries, avoid any of the following: